New transport secretary's Heathrow baggage

 In 1988, the government tasked the Civil Aviation Authority with looking ahead 15 years to assess what might be needed to make sure London's airports did not become congested.

 Reporting back in 1990, the authority said air traffic in the south east of England would reach saturation point by 2005 and suggested extra runways were needed at one of London's airports, with the best option, in terms of costs to passengers, a third runway at Heathrow.

 But Mr McLoughlin's boss at the time, Transport Secretary Cecil Parkinson had environmental concerns.
-He said he was "acutely aware of the impact of airport development on the environment, on employment, and on local infrastructure".'No complacency'
+He said he was "acutely aware of the impact of airport development on the environment, on employment, and on local infrastructure".

 Mr McLoughlin told the Commons that he would not "wholly rule out" putting a new runway at Heathrow, adding, to mocking laughter, that the way forward was to set up a working group.

 And so it was done, but not without Mr McLoughlin addressing what now sounds like some familiar concerns: "In recent months, there have been some comments about the dire consequences that would result if the United Kingdom lost its prominent position in European civil aviation through the inadequacy of the airports infrastructure.